DavisQBio/semester-biology/explorations/E-01-growth-rates.md

 > -   Implement growth rate models in R.
 > -   Examine more complex growth data to challenge model assumptions.

-As always, you can download [a script with nothing but the R code here](../scripts/E-01-growth-rates.R).
+To follow along without lots of copying and pasting, you can download [a script with nothing but the R code here](../scripts/E-01-growth-rates.R).

 ------------------------------------------------------------------------